Intralink-Spine’s Réjuve (GENTIS) Treatment Nears Completion Of Safety Study And Begins Multi-Site Pivotal Study

 LEXINGTON, KY, January 31, 2017.

-With extremely positive clinical results at the six-month juncture from its early safety and feasibility study in Malaysia, Intralink-Spine, Inc. (ILS) confirms that the Réjuve™ System is now poised to begin its multi-site pivotal study beginning with sites in Southeast Asia.
+With extremely positive clinical results at the six-month juncture from its early safety and feasibility study in Malaysia, Intralink-Spine, Inc. (ILS) confirms that the Réjuve™ System (GENTIS) is now poised to begin its multi-site pivotal study beginning with sites in Southeast Asia.

 “After a six-month period, patients have had excellent results from the Réjuve treatment”, says Lyle Hawkins, CEO of Intralink-Spine, Inc. “Think of it, these patients with chronic low back pain are now enjoying a better quality of life from just one treatment of Réjuve.
 They’re enjoying activities like hiking, rock climbing, and golf.
 And, these patients were enjoying their improved quality of life within days after the treatment; so, the positive effects of Réjuve are as expected, both rapid and long-lasting”, says Hawkins.
 (Message from CEO)